0xSolanaceae/proXXy/README.md

 # ProXXy

 ProXXy is a tool for scraping and regularizing proxy lists.
 It can be used to collect and organize lists of HTTP, SOCKS4, and SOCKS5 proxies for use in web scraping, data mining, *simulated* DDoS attacks, and other tasks.
-Currently finds more than 100k working proxies from ~100 different sources.
+Currently finds more than 100k proxies from ~100 different sources.

 ## Installation